Flukas88/RssRead/README.md

     Version 0.1
      - Initial use of Python class

-Repo for RssRead, an experimental API for reading RSS( and Atom) .
+Repo for RssRead, an experimental API for reading RSS( and Atom ) wich offers a good way as a part of a GUI program or as a base for a personal script.
-[Python module feedparser is required.]
+[Python module feedparser is *required*.]

 It's a module you can use with a